-Of all the many tenses in English, the future is perhaps the most poorly taught (although the present perfect is a strong contender for that honor as well).
-In fact, the way it is generally presented is not just overly complicated but also bears very little relationship to how people actually speak.
+Of all the many tenses in English, the future is perhaps the most poorly taught (although the present perfect is a strong contender for that non-honor as well).
+In fact, the way it is generally presented is not just overly confusing but also has very little relationship to how people actually speak.
 I’ve been looking around the web, and I really haven’t found a single solid explanation.
 So if you’ve been experiencing some confusion about how native English speakers refer to future events in everyday, informal speech, this guide is for you.

 To be clear, I do not cover every possible usage here; rather, the goal is for you to understand the most common, real-life uses of these constructions, as opposed to what the average textbook says.

-To decide which form(s) is or are appropriate, you need to answer one simple question:
+To decide which form(s) can be used, you need to answer one simple question:

-• Is the future action being decided on in the moment?
+- Is the future action being decided on at the moment? (generally will + verb)

 OR: